 Remember, don’t grip the blade like a thrashing snapping turtle, but hold it lightly in your hands like a small bird: too tightly and it will be crushed; too loosely and it will fly away.
 Don’t lock your wrists or elbows, but actively and consciously rotate them to keep the blade’s bevel always perfectly flat on the stone (your stone is flat right, right?).
 And don’t forget to use your small, thin stainless steel straightedge and brass bevel gauge to frequently check the bevel for flatness and proper angle.

-And as always, brutally crush bad habits, and don’t allow new bad ones to take root.
+And as always, brutally crush and sow salt on bad habits, and don’t allow new bad ones to take root.

 Sadly, this is a skill that, once learned, tends to deteriorate with time unless practiced frequently.
 As with cherry blossoms, muscles, tendons and eyes are neither static nor eternal.
 Setsunai, desu ne.